The Team

 • Bachelor of Physiotherapy

-• PhD Candidate (cervicocephalic sense of position, movement and force)
+• PhD Candidate (cervicocephalic proprioception and force steadiness)

 Organisations: